 RELATED: FBI searches DALI ship, launching criminal investigation into Key Bridge collapse

-Citing how the ship also lost power 24 hours before the crash, the DOJ suggests its owners, Synergy Marine Group, intentionally withheld this information from federal inspectors.
+Also citing the ship's loss of power 24 hours before the crash, the DOJ suggests its owners, Synergy Marine Group, intentionally withheld this information from federal inspectors.

 Radhakrishnan Karthik Nair, 47, an Indian national who worked as the Technical Superintendent on the Dali, was also charged with conspiracy, for allegedly providing false statements to the U.S. Coast Guard and failing to inform them of the ship's conditions.